Our Opinion: Making the most of a 5 Day (or longer) Rail Trail holiday

 Our Recommendation: Day 1/Night 1

-Even with an electric-assist bike, cycling the Rail Trail from Middlemarch calls for more planning than starting out from Clyde.
+Even with an electric-assist mountain bike (e-bike), cycling the Rail Trail from Middlemarch calls for more planning than starting out from Clyde.
 The reason is Day 1 distances are relatively long and choices of accommodation limited.
 Or so it seems.

 Setting out from Middlemarch also provides the opportunity to visit the huge, fully operational Oceana Gold Mine on the outskirts of historic Macraes Flat.
 The hosts of Stanley’s Hotel at Macraes Flat will collect from Hyde and deliver you back the next morning.